mimersql/MimerPy/doc/installationguide.rst

 installed on your device.
 It can be downloaded and installed from the `Mimer developer site`_.

-.. note:: MimerPy is only compatible with Mimer 11.0 or newer.
+.. note:: MimerPy is only compatible with Mimer SQL 11.0 or newer.

 Installing from PyPI
 ------------------------